darraghmurphy1/SkateShack/README.md

 Overall, the color scheme strikes a balance between simplicity and vibrancy that suits the project's style and tone.
 It adds signature without overwhelming the user or distracting from the content.

-### Surface

-- Describe the website's visual design elements, including the color scheme, typography, and imagery.

-## Marketing

-- Outline the marketing and promotion strategies for the project.

 ## Search Engine Optimisation